What Does Happiness Feel Like?

 There are six components agreed upon which show how one can achieve happiness:

 Keeping fit is essential in feeling happy.
 It boosts self esteem and locks out negative thoughts and keeps you healthy.

 Appreciating the small events in life.
 Being thankful for what we have makes us aware of who we are as humans and unlocks our potential.

 True happiness is found in simplifying our lives and not accumulating wealth or gaining fame.

 Involves being tolerant and embracing acceptance.
 Sometimes we need to view life like a child.

 Control Over Thoughts

 Thoughts materialize.
 It is important to train ourselves to think positively and we should be careful what we allow ourselves to think about.

-The feeling of happiness is abstract and can be described in so many ways.
+The feeling of happiness is abstract and can be described in many different ways.
 However, the true feeling of happiness cannot be measured.
-It is a sentiment that consumes someone and fills them with nothing but infinite gratitude and contentment.
+As has been shown in this essay, there are a number of ways in which we can measure happiness and its resulting effect on life.
+However, there is still much to debate about what happiness is exactly and what are its causes.We can agree, however, that it is a general sentiment that consumes someone and fills them with nothing but infinite gratitude and contentment.
 It is dependent upon each one of us to make a choice of wanting to experience what happiness truly feels like.

 Chittister, J. (2011).
 Happiness.
 Grand Rapids, Mich, W.B.
 Eerdmans Pub.
 Co.